wnayes/glTF-js-utils/README.md

 ```

 ## Limitations
-* No support for camera yet (will add soon).
+* No support for camera yet.
 Works with skins and animations in latest update.
-* Three.js export is limited to basic functionality (`MeshBasicMaterial`)
+* Three.js export is limited to basic functionality (`MeshBasicMaterial`).

 ## Development